McDegens-DAO/mcburn-js/README.md

 **mcburn-js** allows you to burn a cNFT without connecting to an application.

-For bulk burning we recommend: [Sol Incinerator](https://sol-incinerator.com/)
+For bulk burning we recommend the [Sol Incinerator](https://sol-incinerator.com/) application.

 # Solana Program